OE RUSH’S FAN CLUB INTERVIEW : 2000

-We end up leaving the piano in the hall, all sort of broken and all out of tune…dreadful!
-We never heard any more about it.
-We got paid and we left the piano there.
+Ended up leaving the piano in the hall, all sort of broken and all out of tune…dreadful!
+We never heard any more about it, got paid and we left the piano there.
 That was a laugh!

 Had lots of laughs with ‘Bizz’.
 In fact, I think ‘Bizz’ would tell you more funny stories than I can remember because he used to be, sort of always on the lookout for something to happen.
 He was always waiting for a laugh, and we really did used to have a laugh.
 You know, really funny!

 WHAT ABOUT YOUR BIG HERO, KEN COLYER?

 What about that one Alan?
 That’s my old mate Ken, at his best!
 Nice piano player on there, That’s what’s his name…Dave Kelly, funny enough, bit of ‘useless’information, he married Nancy Whisky.
 Do you remember the old Freight Train single?
 Well she was the singer on that, believe it or not.
 We was always pulling his leg about having too much whisky!

 I used to see Ken quite a bit, ’cause I was very keen on the band and I spent a lot of time talking to him after the gig.
 He’d always have a gin and tonic with, or whatever after the gig.
 He used to love to talk about skiffle and stuff.